Loving You Again

-"Loving You Again" is a song by British singer-songwriter Chris Rea, which was released in 1987 as the second single from his ninth studio album Dancing with Strangers.
+"Loving You Again" is a song by British singer-songwriter Chris Rea, released on 17 August 1987 as the second single from his ninth studio album, Dancing with Strangers.
 The song was written and produced by Rea.
 "Loving You Again" reached No. 47 in the UK Singles Chart and remained in the Top 100 for four weeks.

 Critical reception

-On its release, Paul Massey of the Aberdeen Evening Express wrote, "Rea slips effortlessly into a relaxed, mellow ballad.
+Upon its release, Paul Massey of the Aberdeen Evening Express commented, "Rea slips effortlessly into a relaxed, mellow ballad.
 Should be a huge hit."
+Selina Webb of the Bucks Advertiser awarded three out of five stars and wrote, "'Loving You Again' is all about summer, rekindled love, flowers blowing in the wind.
+You know the sort of thing.
+The instrumentation is pleasant, the husky voice is pleasant, even the sleeve is pleasant.
+A watercolour.
+Washed out.
+Laid back.
+If this is you, you'll love it."

 In a review of Dancing with Strangers, Helen Metella of the Edmonton Journal wrote, "From the opening track to the rapturous affirmation of commitment in 'Loving You Again', Rea sustains a deep caring for people without ever encroaching on the entertainment value of spirited soft-rock."
 In a 2021 retrospective on Rea's "30 best tracks for the open road", Dig! picked "Loving You Again" as number 17 on the list.
 They noted the "not-so-subtle demonstration of soulful brass and sentimental lyricism" and the "influence of a more soul-based, Motown-inspired sound".
 They also described it as a "notable highlight" from Dancing with Strangers.